 Getting started with Uptrace

-Getting started with OpenTelemetry and Uptrace is easy:
+Getting started with Uptrace and OpenTelemetry is easy:

-2. To start receiving data, use the DSN (connection string) you've obtained on the previous step to configure Uptrace distro for your programming language.
+2. To start receiving telemetry data, use the DSN to configure OpenTelemetry for your programming language.

 Have questions?
-Get help via Telegramopen in new window or start a discussionopen in new window on GitHub.
+Get help via Telegram, Slack, or start a discussion on GitHub.

 Infrastructure monitoring